 10. Your goals need to be supported.

-Either selectivity share a few of your dreams with a number of people, or share all of your dreams with a select few people.
+Either selectively share a few of your goals with a number of people, or share all of your goals with a select few people.
 In either case, you’re creating a web of support and accountability for yourself.